awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 These operations would be possible in Go with the help of generics... although the type signature of the lambda would have to be stated explicitly, since Go <a href="http://programmers.stackexchange.com/questions/253558/type-inference-in-golang-haskell">does not support type inference</a> (not the rather powerful <a href="http://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system">Hindler-Milner</a> one anyway).

+#### The billion dollar mistake

+Nil pointers, as implicit valid values for all pointer types, and interfaces are one fo the most frequent sources of bugs.
+The problem lies in the fact that one can dereference a pointer without proving that it actually holds a non-nil value, eg:

+{% highlight go %}
+file, _ = os.Open("file.txt")
+file.Chmod(777)
+{% endhighlight %}

+Is perfectly valid as far as the compiler is concerned.
+Meanwhile, using Option or Maybe types the same mistake can not be done:

+{% highlight haskell %}
+> case find (==2) [3..5] of
+>	Just x 	-> print "Found!
+Yay :)"
+>   Nothing -> print "Not found :("
+"Not found :("
+{% endhighlight %}

+The different cases must be handled explicitly.

 #### Empty interfaces everywhere

 Without generics support, it is impossible to create a generic type parametrized over an other one.
 It is especially painful when dealing with container-like types, sets, trees etc.